anupam1005/Mathematico-web/DATABASE_SETUP_README.md

 npm run dev
 ```

-The server should start on `http://localhost:5000`
+The server should start on `http://localhost:5000` (or visit https://mathematico-backend.vercel.app/ for production)

 ### Step 2: Start Frontend